10se1ucgo/EscapistsMapTools/README.md

 # EscapistsMapTools

-I wanted to learn to use C# (outside of Unity), so I ported https://github.com/10se1ucgo/escapists-map-tools to C#.
+I wanted to learn to use C# (outside of Unity), so I ported [escapists-map-tools](https://github.com/10se1ucgo/escapists-map-tools) to C#.
 The original was pretty garbage, I wrote it as I was learning to program.
-You'll notice a lot of crappy code.
+You'll notice a lot of crappy code in that repo.
-Hopefully the only thing you notice is my lack of understanding in minor things, such as conventions, Assemblies, ResX, etc.
+Hopefully the only thing you notice here is my lack of understanding in minor things, such as conventions, Assemblies, ResX, etc.

 Anyhow, features: